shipmonk-rnd/composer-dependency-analyser/README.md

 ## Limitations:
 - Extension dependencies are not analysed (e.g. `ext-json`)
 - Files without namespace has limited support
-  - Only classes with use statements and FQNs are detected
+  - Only symbols with use statements and FQNs are detected
-- Function and constant usages are not analysed
-  - Therefore, if some package contains only functions, it will be reported as unused

 -----